 We adopted a pretest-posttest design to evaluate the impact of the work internship on career development for university students.
 Participants of internship programs were assessed using various career measures at the start of and at the completion of the internship.
-We hypothesized that participants' career exploration, career decidedness, vocational identity, and employability would be significantly enhanced after completing their internships.
+We hypothesized that participants' career exploration, career decidedness, vocational employability identity, and would significantly enhanced after completing their internships.
 As gender and major may also impact career development, we were also interested in the question whether gender and major of study affects the career impact of internships.